-What is i formation in football?
+What is the I formation in football?

-The I formation is an old and common occurring formation, centered on powerful run plays.
+The I formation is a classic formation centered on powerful run plays.
 It’s very much an in-your-face style offense with little misdirection.
-The halfback is the workhorse of this offense, his deeper alignment gives him the ability to identify weaknesses in the defense before the snap of the ball and then exploit them once he is handed the ball.
-The fullback plays a pivotal role in blocking for the halfback, often taking on stout linebackers to help the halfback get the extra yardage.
+The halfback is the workhorse of this offense: his deeper alignment gives him the ability to identify weaknesses in the defense before the snap of the ball and then exploit them once they are handed the ball.
+The fullback plays a pivotal role in blocking for the halfback, often taking on stout linebackers to help the halfback get extra yardage.
 This lead block will often happen on what’s referred to as an iso, or isolation play.

-I Form Disadvantages
+I Formation Disadvantages